weskempa-liferay/liferay-openai-demo-wizard/README.md

 npm run dev
 ```

 You should now be able to access the app at [http://localhost:3000](http://localhost:3000).
-Lets build great things!

 ## Deployment